 ‘Though we had “sort of planned” where we would spend our nights on the way down, nothing was set in concrete.
 Myall Lakes caught our eye on the map, so plans were de-railed to take a night stop there.
 We loved it – great views and a peaceful ambience.
 There was no power or water, and a winding road in, but we thought it well worth the detour.

-(Excerpt from Our Adventures – In the Beginning)
+(Excerpt taken from Our Adventures – In the Beginning)

 WILSONS PROMONTORY NATIONAL PARK

 Our decision to visit Wilson’s Prom on our first leg through Victoria, was originally with the goal of standing on one of Australia’s extremities.
 The southern-most tip of the Prom is also the southern-most tip of mainland Australia.

 Unbeknown to us, the tracks to that section of the park had been closed due to some serious floods earlier that year.
 (We have learnt the lesson of doing a little more pre-research since those days.)
 Despite this disappointment, Wilson’s Prom was far from disappointing.
 We opted for an unpowered site for a three night stay, and just relished the bird and animal life that had no qualms in stopping in, or close by.
 We took in several different walks through coastal and mountain terrain with some spectacular views that have stayed with us in our minds eye ever since.

 ‘The drive from the entrance gate to the camp ground was a memorable journey in itself – for the most part we were gob-smacked by what lay before us.
 We slowed at one point for a mob of emu going for a casual stroll along the road.
 Totally unexpected, and another first wake up to some of the hazards we can expect to encounter in this new lifestyle.’